georgepearman/chicago/_posts/2018-05-25-day-three-in-chicago.md

 ---

-To keep Bach walking early, we had promised to visit the [Nutella Cafe](https://www.yelp.com/biz/nutella-cafe-chicago-3).
+To keep Bach walking earlier, we had promised to visit the [Nutella Cafe](https://www.yelp.com/biz/nutella-cafe-chicago-3).
 Most of us ordered fruit and Nutella crepes while there.
 Mine had strawberries in it.